atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources
-Includes ALL the things.
+ALL the things.
 Also mention other github/basecamp/stack overflow sites that this was inspired by (e.g. geocarvalho github on sv-cnv-studies)

 ## 1. Introduction to structural variation